Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 Adam’s inevitable call to return to the torture was interrupted by the door, which was shoved open unceremoniously, and a human thundercloud came in off the street.

-He immediately had Adam’s attention. "…’Lo, Mark."
+He immediately had Adam’s attention. "...’Lo, Mark."

-Mark gave Adam the slightly dazed look of a man who’d been stewing on some pretty intense feelings for a while and needed a second to remember how to interact with people. "…I need to beat on something.
+Mark gave Adam the slightly dazed look of a man who’d been stewing on some pretty intense feelings for a while and needed a second to remember how to interact with people. "...I need to beat on something.
 Someone.
 I don’t know."

 "Shit, man.
 You okay?"
 ‘Horse asked the question while moving toward the locker where he kept the boxing gloves.
 Mark just waved a hand and shook his head. "...Right.
 Julian.
 Five more sets, ‘kay?
 I’ll know if you cheat."

-"Right…"
+"Right..."

-Adam had an uncanny ability to…hell, to just *dominate* any situation whenever he wanted.
+Adam had an uncanny ability to... hell, to just *dominate* any situation whenever he wanted.
 He bounced on his toes and threw the gloves at Mark’s feet.
 "Tape up and put ‘em on.
 They’re for you, not me."

 Julian’s workout didn’t leave much spare attention, but he still managed to keep an eye on their session as the big viking dude worked out what looked like a *lifetime* of baggage with, it had to be said, more vigor and raw fury than actual form.
 Still, Julian wouldn’t have wanted to be on the receiving end of some of those blows.